fbpx Skip to main content

 Also, if you would like a private tour or a customised tour on the Kumano Kodo please connect with us and we will gladly help you.

-Why walk the Kumano Kodo with Big Heart Adventures
+Why you should consider Big Heart Adventures

 Flexibility (2 guides)